 The shortcut is now available on your desktop.

-How to create shortcuts to folders in Windows 10
+How to create shortcuts to folders in Windows

 Shortcuts to folders are created the same way as the ones to apps and files.
 First, right-click or press-and-hold on a free area on your desktop to open a contextual menu.
 Go to New and click or tap on Shortcut to open the Create Shortcut wizard.
 Once here, either type the location of the folder in question, or click or tap on Browse to navigate to it.
 Select the folder you want to create a shortcut to, and then press OK.
 Click or tap on Next when you are returned to the Create Shortcut wizard.

-All you need to do is choose a name for your folder shortcut and then click or tap on Finish.
+All you need to do next is choose a name for your folder shortcut and then click or tap on Finish.

 The shortcut should now be available on your desktop.

-How to create shortcuts to web pages in Windows 10
+How to create shortcuts to web pages in Windows

-Unsurprisingly, in Windows 10, the process of creating a shortcut to a web page starts precisely the same way as the one for files and folders.
+Unsurprisingly, in Windows 11 and Windows 10, the process of creating a shortcut to a web page starts precisely the same way as the one for files and folders.
 Open the Create Shortcut wizard by first right-clicking or pressing-and-holding a free desktop area, and then clicking or tapping on the Shortcut option from the New menu.

 The default name for your shortcut is “New Internet Shortcut,“ so you might want to change it to something else to avoid confusion.
 When you are done, click or tap on Finish.